-- Take the remaining melted butter and pour all over the rectangular dough.
-Spread until dough is completely covered with the butter.
+Take the remaining 1/4 cup coconut oil and pour over the rectangular dough.
+Spread until dough is completely covered with the oil.

-- Sprinkle the brown sugar very generously over the entire surface of the dough.
+Sprinkle the coconut sugar very generously over the entire surface of the dough.
 All the dough should be covered well.

-- Sprinkle the ground cinnamon over the brown sugar, making sure to cover all the dough.
+Sprinkle the ground cinnamon over the coconut sugar, making sure to cover all the dough.
 Don't be afraid to go for it with the cinnamon - it's gonna be delicious.

 - Beginning at the end farthest from you, start to roll the dough towards you by using both your hands and working slowly, taking care to keep the roll as tight and as even as possible.